-In today’s highly competitive market, it is vital for your business to constantly look for ways to improve the efficiency of your day-to-day operations and cut down costs without sacrificing the quality of your service.
-This can help you get ahead of your competition and gain more profit.
-A great way to do this is to adopt a more digital environment.
+In today’s highly competitive market, it is vital for your business to improve the efficiency of day-to-day operations and cut down on costs without sacrificing quality.
+This can help you get ahead of the competition and gain more profit.

-This article will focus more on how using esignature on faxes can completely revolutionize the way you run your business.
+Let’s see how using an esignature on faxes can completely revolutionize the way you run your business.

 Table of Contents

-Esignature is not to be confused with digital signatures.
-Although they seem very similar at first glance, digital signatures have more advanced features for increased security.
+An esignature is not to be confused with digital signatures.
+Although they seem similar at first, digital signatures have more advanced features for increased security.
 Digital signatures are typically used in processes that require an intense level of safety and security standards.

-Anyone can use and benefit from esignature, especially in the current landscape where everyone seems to be working remotely or from home.
-It’s completely counterproductive to send physical copies of documents over to the concerned individual so they can traditionally sign them.
-Esignature just makes document processing faster and more efficient.
+Anyone can use and benefit from using an esignature, especially in the current landscape where everyone seems to be working remotely.
+An esignature just makes document processing faster and more convenient.
+It’s counterproductive to send physical copies of documents to the concerned individual so they can sign them.

 - Contracts and agreements